krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 Using many kexts and solutions from @RehabMan
 ## What's not working:
 • Hibernation (works somehow, but high chance to destroy your whole data)
-• USB-C hotplug
 • SD-Card reader
 • Hynix SSD or Killer 1535 Wifi (rarely used, need replace)
 • nVidia Graphics card (Intel works)
 • FileVault 2 (full HDD encryption)
 ## Requirements:
-• one working MAC OS X Enviroment (aka a real mac or at least a VMWare Container running OSX)
+• one working MAC OS X Enviroment
 • 16GB USB Stick (larger is sometimes not bootable and/or requires advanced partitioning)
 • MacOS Sierra 10.12.2 installation file from the app store (redownload, just in case)
 • Knowledge in PLIST editing
 • USB Harddrive for backup - you'll loose all data on your computer!
 ## Step 1: Prepare Installation
 Use the existing Mac to download the Sierra installer from the App Store and create a bootable USB stick with CLOVER.
 You can do this with the App "Pandora's Box" of insanelymac (use google for download link), which is pretty easy to use.

 After you've finished you need to download the Dell XPS 15 specific configurations for clover.
 Link: https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip / this repo.
 Unzip this file.
 You only need the folder 10.12, you can delete the 10.11.
 I'll refer to this folder by "git/"
 Now mount the hidden EFI partition of the USB Stick by entering `diskutil mount EFI`